The painting industry has two major services: residential and commercial painting.

 Take a look at these tips to improve your SEO strategy and boost your conversion rates:

-- Fast Loading Time – Optimizing your web page’s load time will make customers stay, leading to better conversion rates and ultimately higher sales revenue.
+- Fast Loading Time – Optimizing your web page’s load time will make customers stay, leading to better conversion rates and, ultimately, higher sales revenue.
 A good page load time is no longer than 4 seconds.
-Website load time also affects your search engine rankings, so be sure to properly optimize your site.
+Website load time also affects your search engine rankings, so be sure to optimize your site properly.

 - SEO-Friendly Content and URLs – Naturally incorporate the right keywords to your content, shortened URLs, and call-to-action buttons to increase your chances of getting to the front page of search results.
 For example, if your clients typically search for “commercial painting services in New York,” your website should include relevant terms like “commercial painting” and “New York painting companies” to attract the right visitors.

 - Backlinks and Internal Links – Backlinks, or inbound links, are links from one web page to another.
 They help Google discover and rank content and also boost your website’s authority, so it’s good to earn quality backlinks from other reputable, relevant websites.
 Additionally, include links from your high-authority pages to your other web pages to help improve your rankings.